kuhn-ruess/cmdbsyncer-docs/docs/checkmk/rules_management.md

-Set the Checkmk account custom field `remove_orphaned_rules` to `True` to also clean those up: on every `checkmk export_rules` run the Syncer scans all rulesets it no longer generates anything for and deletes the rules carrying its own `cmdbsyncer_<account_id>` marker.
+Set the Checkmk account custom field `remove_orphaned_rules` to `True` to also clean those up: on every `checkmk export_rules` run the Syncer scans all rulesets it no longer generates anything for and deletes the rules whose description starts with its own `cmdbsyncer_<account_id>` marker.
 Rules created by hand in Checkmk (without that marker) are never touched.
 Rules with **Keep manual Value** are removed here like any other — once a rule is no longer generated there is nothing left to keep.